Struct RateLimits

 pub fn longest(&self) -> Option<&RateLimit>

-If multiple rate limits have the same retry after count, any of the limits is returned.
+If multiple rate limits have the same expiration time, any of them may be returned.
+If the collection is empty, returns None.

 Trait Implementations§